metasoarous/strange-coop/README.md

 * What should go under `bonejure.core` versus other namespaces like `bonejure.gpio` or `bonejure.ain`?
 * Should we rewrite the gpio pin code to use the mode7 column for extra robustness?
 * Use future on init! so that we can init a whole bunch of pins at once and not have major lag.
+* Should probably move logic of header/pin to be beaglebone specific.

 ## License